manateeit/mit-psa/docs/workflow/task-inbox-integration.md

 - Grouping by workflow type, task type, or assignment
 - Quick actions for claiming, completing, or delegating tasks
 - Search and sort capabilities
+- **Integration with User Activities Screen**: The Task Inbox will be embedded within the new "user activities" screen, providing a centralized location for users to view and interact with their workflow tasks
+- **Dual Mode Support**: The component will support both standalone mode (full-featured) and embedded mode (compact view for the activities dashboard)

 #### Task Detail View
 Displays comprehensive information about a task: